As an Amazon Associate I earn from qualifying purchases.

 Storage:

 Leftover smoked queso can be kept in the fridge for up to 3 days in an airtight container.
-If you've got too much queso to eat as dip in a couple days, turn it into mac and cheese, or use it to top tacos.
+If you’ve got too much queso to eat as a dip in a couple of days, turn it into mac and cheese, or use it to top tacos, burgers, or wraps!

 Leftover queso can be frozen, but the texture can change a bit.
 To mitigate that, thaw it slowly at room temperature, and reheat it slowly in the oven at low temperatures.